fortrabbit/blog/the-idea-of-decoupled-hosting.md

 ---
 title: Decoupled hosting
 author: fl
 published: true
-excerpt: "Modularize everything!"
+excerpt: Modularize everything!
 created: 2012-12-31
+tags:
+  - opinion
 ---

 **You are one of the cool web kids?** You like [flat design](http://speckyboy.com/2012/12/11/the-flat-design-aesthetic/), use [preprocessors](http://css-tricks.com/musings-on-preprocessing/), your code is under [version control](http://git-scm.com/), you install components with a [dependency manager](http://getcomposer.org/) and your code is based on a **[decoupled** framework](https://github.com/illuminate).
 You call your websites Apps and host them on a new PaaS (such as [ours](http://fortrabbit.com)).
 But your domains are registered where again?
 And where are your e-mails hosted?